1 9 6 1 – 1 9 6 9 (UK)

 In 1964, Blackman left the show and Steed found a new partner, Emma Peel, played by the delectable Diana Rigg (pictured at right).

-For the final series of 33 episodes, Steed lost his second companion in 1968 (after Diana Rigg left after a row over wages).
+For the final series of 33 episodes, Steed lost his second companion in 1968 (after Diana Rigg left after a row over wages) when Emma returned to her husband (believed to have been killed but found alive in the Amazonian jungle).

-Unfortunately Steed and Tara (pictured at left) lacked the chemistry of the previous couplings and 'Mother' was introduced.
+Unfortunately, Steed and Tara (pictured at left) lacked the chemistry of the previous couplings and the character of ‘Mother’ was introduced.

-Played by twenty-stone Patrick Newell, Mother was Steed's chubby "controller".
+Played by twenty-stone Patrick Newell, the wheelchair-bound Mother was Steed’s chubby “controller”.

 The show was cancelled in 1969.
 Tara King accidentally pressed the lift-off button on a rocket and she, Steed and Mother soared off into space theoretically never to be seen again.